BIVROST/360WebPlayer-for-WordPress/readme.txt

 		*  "d" - down
 		*  "-" - unused space

-		Each face can be supplied with a rotation with `*x` where x is a number from 0 to 3.
+	Each face can be rotated with `*x`.  x is a number from 0 to 3.
+For example `r*1` is right rotated 90 degrees clockwise.

-		Additionally two optional modifiers are supported at the end of the string:
+	There are optional modifiers at the end of the string:

-		*  ">90" - rotate clockwise by x degrees (90 in example)
+	*  ">90" - rotate the whole cube clockwise by 90 degrees
-		*  "<72" - rotate counter clockwise by x degrees (72 in example)
+	*  "<72" - rotate the whole cube counter clockwise by 72 degrees
-		*  "+0.01" - crop faces by amount (prevents visible edges)
+	*  "+0.01" - crop faces by 0.01 (prevents visible edges)

 	Example: `-u--,blfr,-d*2-->90+0.002`

+	Please note that with cubemaps, seams can be visible due to texture filtering - this is most visible on horizontal and vertical crosses.
+It's best you fix them on pictures by duplicating a border into the unused part of the image.
+The 1% zoom with Facebook is to prevent this from happening.

 = Commercial Use =